The honest blogger’s review of Verso Skincare

 - The air tight bottles preserve the ingredients and prevent contamination – no pots to put my grubby fingers into.

-- The lack of parabens, mineral oils and other harmful substances.
+- The lack of parabens, mineral oils, sulphates and phthalates.
+Verso is a cruelty-free brand.

 - The packaging is simple and well designed, but it’s impossible to tell how much product I have left after two weeks.
 Even holding it up to the light doesn’t reveal the creams within.